Spontaneous quantization of the Yang--Mills gradient flow: Declaration of generative AI and AI-assisted technologies in the writing process

 \section{Declaration of generative AI and AI-assisted technologies in the writing process}

-During the preparation of this work, the author used ChatGPT 4.0 in order to fix typos and improve the language in the Introduction and Discussion.
+During the preparation of this work, the author used ChatGPT5 in order to fix typos and improve style.
 After using this tool, the author reviewed and edited the content as needed and takes full responsibility for the content of the publication.